 “Monogenes is stronger than [Greek], for it denotes that they never had more than this child.
 But the word can also be used more generally without ref. to derivation in the sense of ‘unique,’ ‘unparalleled,’ incomparable … John emphasizes more strongly the distinction between Jesus and believers and the uniqueness of Jesus in His divine sonship.'”

-Nowhere in Scripture is God called a “Begetter” for the reasons already explained.
-To compare a spiritual, eternal relationship of God the Father with Jesus to that of Abraham and his son reflects either a poor understanding or gross ignorance of Biblical language.
+The term “begetter” is not used in the Bible.
+To compare a spiritual, eternal relationship of God with Jesus to that of Abraham and his son reflects either a poor understanding of Biblical terms or deliberate mischief.

-Therefore, Jesus Christ as the Only Unique Son of God is the God-Man.
+Therefore, Jesus Christ as the God-Man is the only Unique Son of the Living God.